EBiCS/EBiCS_motor_FOC/README.md

 Fork of EBiCS firmware for Lishui devices.
 Ported to Xaiomi M365 controller.

-Note:  None of this has been tested, WiP, use at your own risk.
+Note:  This is WiP, use at your own risk.
 Note:  Makes no attempt to implement M365 protocols between BMS/BLE controllers, currently targets analog throttle soldered to CPU pin 11(PA1)
+Note:  On my controller I had to short the Hall A input resistor, some pullup current is very high.
+Unsure of cause.

+Currently can do hall autodetection, and then run in sinusoidal mode with throttle controlled voltage.
+FoC and current limiting in general is not working right yet.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by